The Providence Center Mission

 - The right to privacy, security, and confidentiality of your identity, diagnosis, prognosis, and treatment.

-- The right to have your identity, diagnosis, prognosis and treatment kept confidential by the entire staff.
+- The right to have the entire staff keep your identity, diagnosis, prognosis, and treatment confidential.

 - The right to the confidentiality of your medical records and source of payment for services (except as otherwise noted in the Notice of Privacy Practices).

-- The right to require your consent for the use of tape recordings, videotapes, and/or photographs of you, and to be informed of their purpose.
+- The right to require your consent for the use of tape recordings, videotapes, and/or photographs of you, and to be informed of their purpose and how they will be used.

 - The right to provide or refuse authorization for family members or others to participate in your treatment or for the release of confidential information to family members or others.